Jonathan C. Kagan

 Jonathan C. Kagan is an American immunologist and the Marian R. Neutra, Ph.D.
 Professor of Pediatrics at Harvard Medical School.
 He is also the director of Basic Research and Shwachman Chair in Gastroenterology at Boston Children's Hospital.
-Kagan is a world leader in defining the molecular basis of innate immunity and inflammation.
+Kagan is an authority on defining the molecular basis of innate immunity and inflammation.

 Early life and education

 Kagan was born and raised in Farmingville on Long Island, New York, USA.
-He attended Sachem High School, where he was a standout wrestler.
+He attended Sachem High School, where he was a wrestler.
 Kagan attended Bucknell University, where he wrestled for a nationally ranked Division I wrestling program and performed research in the laboratory of Dr. David Pearson.
 He received his Bachelor of Science degree from Bucknell and earned his Ph.D. in Microbial Pathogenesis from Yale University under Dr. Craig Roy.
 He then performed postdoctoral training with Ruslan Medzhitov at the Yale University School of Medicine.

 Research

 Kagan runs a research lab at Harvard Medical School and Boston Children's Hospital.
 His lab's primary interest is to understand the molecular and cellular basis of inflammation and protective immunity.
 He has researched inflammatory pathways stimulated by Toll-like Receptors, cGAS-STING, RIG-I like Receptors and inflammasomes.
 Kagan's studies have led to a map of the subcellular sites of innate immune signal transduction, which describes the initial triggers of infection-induced immunity.